aodenis/llama-vulkan/README.md

 ## Currently working
 * Tokenizer
 * GGML parsing and mapping for q4_0 models
-* Basic evaluation of the 7B model
+* Evaluation of 7B and 13B models

 ## TODO
 * Support for memory swapping